-If something has come from nature, harvested and delivered in a sustainable way, it’s likely to be better than something that has involved too much artificial synthesis and processing.
-So when it comes to raw materials, we seek out a natural material base; preferably one that has been reclaimed from another life – like recycled card.
+If something has come from nature, harvested and delivered in a sustainable way, it’s likely to be better than something that has involved artificial synthesis and processing.
+So when it comes to raw materials, we seek out a natural material base – preferably one that has been reclaimed from another life – like recycled card.
 We love by-products if they’re natural, like our sheep’s fleece padding used at Christmas for insulating fresh deliveries.
 And if it has to be a virgin material, we want the stamp to prove it was sustainably harvested, like our Forest Stewardship Council certified wooden hamper boxes.
 We’re not fans of plastic, which is why we have never given out a single plastic bag to our customers.

 Our biggest challenge is where we need an atmospheric barrier to keep some of our delicious fresh produce from spoiling.
 Often only plastic provides a viable solution in this instance.
-We tried cornstarch derivatives but then we lost our non-GMO source, AND OUR STRONG STANCE AGAINST GENETICALLY MODIFIED ORGANISMS means for the time being we have reverted back to plastics until a suitably natural alternative arrives.
+We tried corn starch derivatives but then we lost our non-GMO source, AND OUR STRONG STANCE AGAINST GENETICALLY MODIFIED ORGANISMS means for the time being we have reverted to plastics until a suitably natural alternative arrives.

 BACK TO NATURE

 Our goal is to eradicate all use of single use plastic.
-Much of our packaging is designed to be re-used, such as our Kilner jars and our hamper boxes.
+Much of our packaging is designed to be re-used, such as our glass clip jars and our hamper boxes.
 However, for more readily disposable items we try to make them compostable or recyclable.
-You can recycle, compost or reuse the majority of Daylesford packaging materials and that will be 100% by 2019.
-Our Easter range this year includes biodegradable and compostable clear bags which can be put in your garden waste bin.
+You can recycle, compost or reuse the majority of Daylesford packaging materials and we are getting increasingly close to our goal of 100%.
+Our Easter range this year included biodegradable and compostable clear bags which can be put in your garden compost.